The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Updating a Rank-Maximal Matching

-\section{Algorithm for updating a rank-maximal matching}
+\section{Algorithm for Updating a Rank-Maximal Matching}

-In this section we present the algorithm for computing a rank-maximal matching of $H$.
+In this section we present an algorithm for computing a rank-maximal matching of $H$.
 Its pseudocode is written as Algorithm \ref{main}.
 In Algorithm \ref{main} for each $1 \leq i \leq r$, a matching $M_i$ denotes a rank-maximal matching of $G_i$.
 Also, for each $r \geq j>i$ a matching $M_i$ is contained in $M_j$.

-By phase $i$ of Algorithm \ref{main} we mean an $i$-ith iteration of the loop for from line 4.
+By phase $i$ of Algorithm \ref{main}, we mean an $i$-th iteration of the loop {\bf for}.
 By $C_i$ and $R_i$ we denote $C$ or $R$, respectively, at the beginning of phase $i$.
 By phase $0$ we denote the part of Algorithm \ref{main} before the start of phase $1$.
-Depending on whether during phase $i$ lines 9-14 or 16-18 are carried out, the phase is either called {\em augmenting} or {\em non-augmenting}.
+Depending on whether during phase $i$ lines 7-13 or 15-19 are carried out, the phase is either called {\em augmenting} or {\em non-augmenting}.

 We say that a vertex $v$ is {\em active} in $G'_i$ if $v \in O(G'_i) \cup E(G'_i)$ and not active or {\em inactive} (or unreachable) otherwise.